/

 • After implementation, the CRM system is used primarily by sales staff.
 Marketing, IT, and customer service staff find using the system unintuitive and difficult.

-• After the initial round of training, no ongoing training program is implemented, and no one takes clear ownership of the system or is responsible for it’s maintenance or administration.
+• After the initial round of training, no ongoing training program is implemented, and no one takes clear ownership of the system or is responsible for its maintenance or administration.

 Setting The Right Example

-Unfortunately, for many businesses that go through the CRM selection and implementation process without any prior experience or third-party assistance, the Company B scenario is where they end up.
+Unfortunately, for many businesses that go through the CRM selection and implementation process without prior experience or third-party assistance, the Company B scenario is where they end up.

 No company wants to go through the process of selecting and implementing an expensive enterprise CRM solution only to have no one use it.
 Avoiding that mistake is why it’s critical that a company’s leaders be engaged in and committed to the “process and the promise” from the outset of the decision to buy a CRM system.